Reviews You Can Rely On

 Credit: Luke Hollomon

-Many computers we tested have navigation features to help you find your way on a ride.
-Maps, routes, and turn-by-turn directions are examples of these.
-Most GPS-enabled units have decent navigation, but the Edge Explore 2 stands out here.
-It has a large color screen, preloaded global maps, a customizable course creator based on your preferred road types, automatic round-trip routing, Strava routes, turn-by-turn directions, a searchable database of destinations, and audio prompts.
-We've found it a great replacement for our smartphone for navigation to restaurants and coffee shops around our cities.
-The ELEMNT Bolt V2 also has a large color display, but it isn't quite as vibrant as the Garmin models and is not quite as user-friendly.
-Still, it has a lot of horsepower and navigational capabilities.
-The Hammerhead Karoo 2 also impressed us with its navigation features and excellent display.
+Many of the bike computers we tested include navigation features such as maps, route planning, and turn-by-turn navigation.
+While most GPS-enabled models offer solid nav features, the Garmin Edge Explore 2 stands out as being particularly helpful with its large color touchscreen, preloaded global maps, customizable course creation based on road preferences, automatic round-trip routing, Strava route integration, turn-by-turn guidance, a searchable database of destinations, and audio prompts.
+We found it just as effective as a smartphone for navigating to local restaurants and coffee shops.
+The ELEMNT Bolt V2 also offers a large color display and robust navigation, though its screen isn't as vibrant as Garmin's and its interface is slightly less intuitive.
+The Hammerhead Karoo 2 also impressed us with its navigation capabilities and excellent display quality.

 Navigation and display stand right out for the Karoo 2.
 It's a beautiful, powerful device worth its price for tech-enthusiasts.